trdischat/fvtt/grouproll/README.md

 Module implements group ability and skill check rolls per Player's Handbook, page 175: *"If at least half the group succeeds, the whole group succeeds."* Modules also includes patches to implement the *Halfling Lucky* trait, and a house rule to use the average of 2d20 for normal skill and ability check rolls.
 Both of these patches can be disabled in config.js.
 All patches rely on the included **patchClass** utility function.

 # Installation
+See https://github.com/foundry-vtt-community/wiki/wiki/Modules#installing-modules.
 Extract the grouproll.zip file to the public/modules directory.
 As DM go to the `Manage Modules` options menu in your World ('?' icon on the side bar) then enable the `Roll Group Checks` module.
 The module adds two buttons to the Token menu on the left of the canvas.
 Group skill and ability checks can be launched by selecting tokens, then clicking the relevant group roll button.

 # License
 This Foundry VTT module, written by trdischat with major assistance from Atropos, ayan, and KaKaRoTo, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).